(a) This section applies to a basic or coordinated member of the general employees retirement plan of the Public Employees Retirement Association who:

 (5) is not eligible for participation in the state employee postretirement option program under section 43A.346.

-(b) For purposes of this section, the length of separation requirement and termination of service requirement prohibiting return to work agreements under section 353.01, subdivisions 11a and 28, are not applicable except as specified in subdivision 7, paragraph (a).
+(b) For purposes of this section, the length of separation requirement and termination of public service requirement prohibiting return to work agreements under section 353.01, subdivisions 11a and 28, are not applicable except as specified in subdivision 7, paragraph (a).

-The governing body of the governmental subdivision has sole discretion to determine if and the extent to which a postretirement option position under this section is available to a terminated member.
-Any offer of such a position must be made in writing to the person by the governing body's designee in a manner prescribed by the executive director.
+The governmental subdivision has sole discretion to determine if and the extent to which a phased retirement position under this section is available to an employee.
+Any offer of such a position must be made in writing to the employee by the governmental subdivision in a manner prescribed by the executive director.

-If a person has been in a postretirement option position and accepts any other position in public service beyond the period of time for which the person participated in the postretirement option provided under this section, the person may not earn service credit in the general employees retirement plan of the Public Employees Retirement Association, no employer contributions or payroll deductions for the retirement fund may be made, and the provisions of section 353.37 apply.
+(b) If a person previously employed under a phased retirement agreement subsequently accepts employment with any other governmental subdivision, the person may not earn allowable service in the general employees retirement plan of the Public Employees Retirement Association, no employer contributions or payroll deductions for the retirement fund may be made, and the provisions of section 353.37 apply to the subsequent employment.